numtel/wrap-on-privacy/README.md

 An incoming transaction will only decrypt successfully by the intended recipient.
 The client attempts to decrypt every encrypted transaction, displaying only those which successfully decrypt by the private key in your private session.

-To also obscure the source of the funds, a user may act as a relayer themselves and log into their private session using a different wallet address and submit the transaction.
-The recipient will see this relayer account as the "Sender" of the transaction.

-The status bar will show that the user cannot receive privately at that address but you can still send privately from the same private session.

 ## Key Registry

-In order to allow sending privately to a standard Ethereum address or ENS name, public keys are stored on-chain in a key registry.
+In order to allow receiving privately on a standard Ethereum address or ENS name, public keys are stored on-chain in a key registry.

 You may update your public key as often as needed.

+The status bar will display a green check if your key is registered at the current address.

 ## References